Safety Tips for Drivers and Pedestrians on the Road

 Data from the NHTSA shows that in 2019:

-- Over 6,200 pedestrians were killed in traffic accidents, and an estimated 76,000 pedestrians suffered serious injuries.
+- Over 6,200 pedestrians were killed in traffic accidents, and an estimated 76,000 pedestrians suffered severe injuries.

 - A pedestrian was injured every 7 minutes and killed every 85 minutes in traffic collisions.